typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 I'm a software engineer.
 I can make almost anything that you can use on a computer.

 The power to create is amazing, but for me it was always accompanied by a sense of powerlessness.
-Software is [eating the world](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), but it doesn't always contribute directly to advancements in day-to-day life or in places beyond Silicon Valley.
+Software is [eating the world](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), but it doesn't always contribute directly to advancements in day-to-day life or state-of-the-art outside of Silicon Valley.

-In my case, I'd always been fascinated by space.
+Like most recent college grads, about two years ago I was doing some soul-searching about where I was and what I wanted to work on.
+I'd always been fascinated by space.
 The problem was that I never had a way to contribute to it.
 I lacked the math, physics, and lower-level hardware experience that would be more useful to astronomers and the space industry.

-I had spent the past several years hoping I would someday find a way to innovate in space from a software perspective.
-This post details what I tried and how it worked.
+I spent the past few years hoping to find a way to create innovative space software.
+This post details an attempt at that, and what I learned.

 ## Space algorithms